Peppermint Mocha Tres Leches Cake

 BTW…what’s the difference between a poke cake and tres leches?
 I’m really not sure.
 It’s in the cake AND it’s in the tres leches.
 If you love that classic Christmas flavor, this cake is for you.

 I started with a cake mix and instead of adding water I used International Delight Peppermint Mocha creamer.
 That makes the cake taste all pepperminty and chocolatey just by itself.
 You could even stop right there and just frost it and it would be amazing, but really don’t stop there.
 Add the tres leches sauce, PLEASE.

 The sauce is a combination of sweetened condensed milk, chocolate milk, and more creamer.
 Really, I could drink it with a straw, but it also tastes good poured allllll over cake.
 Once it soaks in (the longer the better!) you frost the cake with whipped cream or Cool Whip and serve.

 Who says plain old tres leches cake gets all the fun?
-This one is top notch guys…I promise.
+This Peppermint Mocha Tres Leches Cake is top notch guys…I promise.

-Brainstorm: I gotta try this with eggnog too!!
+Brainstorm: I gotta try making this Peppermint Mocha Tres Leches Cake recipe with eggnog, too!!

 Peppermint Mocha Tres Leches Cake